SublimeCodeIntel/SublimeCodeIntel/README.md

 Configuring
 -----------

-For adding additional library paths (django and extra libs paths for Python or extra paths to look for .js files for JavaScript for example), either add those paths as folders to your Sublime Text project, or modify SublimeCodeIntel User settings.
+For adding additional library paths (Django and extra libs paths for Python or extra paths to look for .js files for JavaScript for example), either add those paths as folders to your Sublime Text project or modify SublimeCodeIntel User settings.
 User settings can be configured in the User File Settings: